Ron Cerrudo

-Ronald John Cerrudo (born February 4, 1945) is an American professional golfer who currently works as a club teaching professional and formerly played on the PGA Tour.
+Ronald John Cerrudo (February 4, 1945 – April 24, 2024) was an American professional golfer who played on the PGA Tour and later worked as a club teaching professional.

+Early life and amateur career

 Cerrudo was born in Palo Alto, California.
 He attended Chabot Community College and San Jose State University, and was a member of the golf team at both institutions.
 He was a two-time All-American at San Jose State and played on the Walker Cup team in 1967.
-He finished runner-up in the 1967 British Amateur, losing 2 & 1 to fellow American Bob Dickson.
+He finished runner-up in the 1967 British Amateur, losing 2 and 1 to fellow American Bob Dickson.

+Professional career

 Cerrudo turned pro and joined the PGA Tour in 1967.
-He played on the PGA Tour from 1967–1979.
+He played on the PGA Tour from 1967 to 1979.
 He won two events: the 1968 Cajun Classic Open Invitational and the 1970 San Antonio Open Invitational.
 His best finish in a major was a T-21 at the 1969 PGA Championship.

-Since 1979, Cerrudo has been employed as a club teaching professional at various clubs in South Carolina.
+From 1979, Cerrudo was employed as a club teaching professional at various clubs in South Carolina.
 From 1979–1996, he was the head teaching pro at Shipyard Golf Club on Hilton Head Island, South Carolina.

-From 1996–2002, he was the head teaching pro at Port Royal Golf Club also on Hilton Head.
-Since 2002, he has been the Director of Instruction for The Ron Cerrudo Learning Center at the Daniel Island Club in Charleston, South Carolina.
-He has also done some on-course commentator radio work, and has been the featured speaker at various corporate outings.
+From 1996 to 2002, he was the head teaching pro at Port Royal Golf Club also on Hilton Head.
+From 2002, he was the Director of Instruction for The Ron Cerrudo Learning Center at the Daniel Island Club in Charleston, South Carolina.
+He also did some on-course commentator radio work, and was the featured speaker at various corporate outings.

+Death

+Cerrudo died on April 24, 2024, at the age of 79.